-The time gap between the issue of TCVN with the decision to use TCVN to control MEPS makes it hard to increase the MEPS.
-According to the most recent Decision No. 14/2023/QD-TTg, the revised version of TCVN for equipment in domestic refrigerators (TCVN 7828:2016) and Residential and Commercial AC subsectors (TCVN 7830:2021) will be applied to define MEPS from 2025.
-In the regular schedule, the next MEPS may be issued in 2030 as a 5-year gap may be needed for preparation.
+The necessary time gap between the issuance of a TCVN and the decision to use TCVN takes effect to control MEPS, making it hard to increase the MEPS.
+According to the most recent Decision No. 14/2023/QD-TTg, the revised version of TCVN for equipment in domestic refrigerators (TCVN 7828:2016) and residential and commercial AC sub-sectors (TCVN 7830:2021) will be applied to define MEPS from 2025.
+In the regular roadmap, the next MEPS may be issued in 2030 as a 5-year gap is needed for preparation.
 The current MEPS and the next version of MEPS are not ambitious enough.
 To reach the target, especially a 50% improvement for EE of AC in 2030 the next TCVN and decision about MEPS must be developed outside of the regular schedule of Viet Nam.

-Introducing new equipment featuring low GWP refrigerants is imperative in the Residential and Commercial AC sub-sector.
+Introducing new equipment featuring low GWP refrigerants is imperative in the residential and commercial AC sub-sector.
 This aligns with the target outlined in the HFCs phase-out roadmap, in which newly developed AC systems shall utilise refrigerants with a GWP lower than that of R-32.
 To adhere to these emission reduction targets, the current viable alternative for ACs is R-290, a refrigerant already successfully employed in numerous countries as a replacement for HFCs.
 In the context of Viet Nam, a strategic initiative is needed to promote R-290 AC systems, beginning at least by 2030, with a targeted market penetration of 10%.
 This proactive measure aims to diminish the usage of R-32 and contribute to the overarching objectives of the HFCs phase down plan.